Flein: Mayor

 On June 24, 2007, there were mayoral elections; the incumbent, Jürgen Schmid did not stand for re-election after 16 years in office.
 Since there was no absolute majority after the first election a run off was necessary.
 On July 15, 2007.
 Alexander Krüger was elected as mayor for an eight-year term with 63.9% of the votes.
 He started on August 15, 2007.

 Coat of arms and flag

-The theme of the municipal coat of arms is the martyrdom of Saint Vitus, derived from a picture in the town's St. Vitus Church (see gallery below).
-The arms depict a golden cauldron on red flames with a blue background, inside which is the bare, praying Saint Vitus.
-The municipal flag is yellow and blue.

-The holy Vitus is the patron saint of Flein.
-In Flein, there's the oldest portrayal of his torture, presumably an old seal.
-The second oldest one is on a stone of 1699.
-In a description holy Vitus is named in 1865.
-In a municipal seal it's attested no earlier than 1903.
-However, since the Reformation no Saints' icons were inserted in the arms, which means that the arms are in fact much older, dating to around 1500 or earlier, making them one of the oldest of the whole district.

 The colours of the coats of arms were laid down in 1938 by the head archive of Württemberg.
 In the same year, the Nazi NSDAP party Heilbronn suggested to accept another arms without a religious meaning.
 The archive direction suggested a blazon containing an arms In a split sign in blue a head of a lion, behind in gold a blue grape with two vine leaves.
 However, in June 1939 the NSDAP stated that it was of minor importance and not to hurry the change.
 So Flein remained with its previous coat of arms and confirmed this decision in 1956.
 This decision was confirmed on January 11, 1957, by the ministry of the interior of Baden-Württemberg.
 In the same year local artist Hans Epple created a drawing used by the municipality today (see illustration).